 How can I use this in my classroom?

 I’ve also used the process to encourage students to create their own mnemonics to remember common homophones.
-At first students had difficulty really thinking about how to pair the word with something meaningful so they can differentiated between two meanings and spellings of the one word.
+At first, students had difficulty really thinking about how to pair the word with something meaningful so they can differentiate between two meanings and spellings of the one word.

 There – it has ‘here’ in it because it is a location word

 But the mnemonics they developed have been incredibly worthwhile and have really helped certain students remember commonly misspelt homophones.

 Mnemonics is a great way to support spelling and the learning of new information.
 A fantastic way to get back to those traditional spelling strategies we all loved and importantly REMEMBER!